 In Nevada, as in other states, you must be out of work through no fault of your own to qualify for unemployment benefits.

-Quitting.
 If you quit your job, you won't be eligible for unemployment benefits unless you had good cause.
 In general, good cause means that your reason for leaving the position was job-related and was so compelling that you had no other choice than to leave.
 For example, if you left your job because of dangerous working conditions or sexual harassment that your employer refused to stop, you may be able to collect benefits.
-You may also remain eligible for benefits if you quit because of your own health problems, to care for a seriously ill family member, or to relocate with a spouse, depending on the circumstances.
+You may also remain eligible for benefits if you had to quit to protect yourself or someone in your family from domestic violence.

 To keep collecting unemployment benefits, you must be able to work, available to work, and looking for employment.
-(For more information, see Nolo's article, Collecting Unemployment: Are You Able, Available, and Actively Seeking Work?)
 If you're offered a suitable position, you must accept it.

 In Nevada, you will be considered "available" for work only if you don't have any restrictions preventing you from taking a job immediately, if one is offered.
 For example, you must be able to make arrangements for childcare and transportation.

 You must engage in a good faith search for work, of the sort that a reasonable and prudent person who is anxious to find a job would conduct.
 You should keep records of the employers you contact, the dates you made contact, and the outcome.
-The Department of Employment, Training, and Rehabilitation (DETR) may ask you to provide contact information for employers you've contacted at any point during your claim.
+The ESD may ask you to provide contact information for employers you've contacted at any point during your claim.

-If you are eligible to receive unemployment, your weekly benefit rate (WBR) will be 4% of your total earnings during the highest paid quarter of the base period, subject to a minimum of $16 per week and a maximum of $407 per week (as of July 1, 2014).
+If you are eligible to receive unemployment, your weekly benefit rate (WBR) will be 4% of your total earnings during the highest paid quarter of the base period, subject to a maximum of $469 per week (starting mid-September 2021).
 The maximum weekly benefit amount is 50% of the average weekly wage in Nevada, which is adjusted each July 1.
 You may receive benefits for a maximum of 26 weeks.
 (In times of very high unemployment, additional weeks of benefits may be available.)

 You may file your claim for unemployment benefits online or by phone.
-You can find online filing information, as well as regional telephone numbers for filing by phone, at the Department of Employment, Training, and Rehabilitation website.
+You can find online filing information, as well as regional telephone numbers for filing by phone, at the ESD's website.

-Once the DETR receives your application, it will send you some documents, including a Monetary Determination indicating whether you met the initial earnings requirements to qualify for benefits.
+Once the ESD receives your application, it will send you some documents, including a Monetary Determination indicating whether you met the initial earnings requirements to qualify for benefits.